 I know this may sound counter-intuitive to many of you reading this, but for the right person, it may also help situational anxiety and panic attacks because it can raise levels of dopamine.
 Dopamine is the neurotransmitter of feeling in love for the first time.
 It is also important in feeling happy, motivated, and rewarded about something (versus scared).

 Dopamine is typically low in people with depression as well as social anxiety(a type of situational anxiety).
-If you experience either of these, coffee every day, or before the situation of stress/panic, may make good sense for you.
+If you experience either of these, coffee every day, or before the situation of stress/panic, may improve your mental health.
 Of course, if you try the coffee and find that it makes you feel worse and more panicky and anxious and/or you stop sleeping, then it is not the right beverage for your mood and situation.